openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

           been that different essential parts of what the user gets in her hands come from different teams.
 If we want to put something desirable into the hands of our users we need to pull in the same direction.
-While we needed different skills, these skills have to align in how they™re applied.
+While we needed different skills, these skills have to align in how theyâ€™re applied.
 This makes communication more natural, leads to a more focused process, and ultimately a better result.
-It™s clear that such an endeavour will only work if enough people in our communities, and the communities around it think that this is a worthwhile thing to spend their time on, and that we can get the people that do to pull in the same direction.
-The good news, however is that we™ve been able to create a stable platform to do this, in terms of tools, processes, collaboration models and not at least software.
+Itâ€™s clear that such an endeavour will only work if enough people in our communities, and the communities around it think that this is a worthwhile thing to spend their time on, and that we can get the people that do to pull in the same direction.
+The good news, however is that weâ€™ve been able to create a stable platform to do this, in terms of tools, processes, collaboration models and not at least software.
           That platform is [**Plasma Active**](http://community.kde.org/Plasma/Active).